-I call the series of cards the Say It Hard cards because I was inspired by the phrase, Do It Scared.
-I wanted to help people say the hard thing and encourage them to be passionate about mental health awareness.
+The phrase, Say It Hard was inspired by the words, Do It Scared.
+I want to help people say the hard thing and to encourage them to be passionate about mental health awareness.
 Saying it hard is like saying it with passion, like you’ve got a real boner for the topic.
-But it’s also about speaking on a difficult topic.
+But it’s also speaking about a difficult topic.

 The Say It Hard for Depression card prompts users to describe the difficulty of attending an event when struggling with depression.
 If you’ve ever missed a gathering because you couldn’t get out of bed, couldn’t stand the thought of socializing, couldn’t possibly act like you’re ok, this card could help start a conversation rather than an argument.

 If you want to learn more about mental health issues and/or how to support family and friends with mental illnesses, visit NAMI.